 The performance seemed at first to be rather ambitious for a school production, but both the orchestra and singers coped extremely well with the difficult score and gave a thoroughly enjoyable and praiseworthy performance.
 Noye himself was the mainstay of the production and his singing was especially admirable.

-Behind the scenes the operations went without a hitch and, despite original reluctance,
+Behind the scenes the operations went without a hitch and, despite original reluctance, God was finally coaxed to speak when and where His Voice was required.

 The costumes were designed and the material dyed by Philippa Bradshaw with the help of the Art and Craft Department, and were made up by members of the sixth form.
 These were an ingenious and colourful asset to the highly skilled performance.